loonmotor/jobs/README.md

 * NginX

 # Walkthrough
+There are many ways to introduce this app.
-Quick walkthrough with the assumption that you are developers who are going to maintain this app.
+I prefer to walk you through with the assumption that you are developers who are going to maintain this app.
 ## Overview

 ## Web Server